tritonJS826/masters-way/mw-general-bff/apiAutogenerated/mw-general-bff/docs/MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload.md

 SetTopicId sets TopicId field to given value.

-### GetTrainingName
+### GetTrainingId

-`func (o *MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload) GetTrainingName() string`
+`func (o *MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload) GetTrainingId() string`

-GetTrainingName returns the TrainingName field if non-nil, zero value otherwise.
+GetTrainingId returns the TrainingId field if non-nil, zero value otherwise.

-### GetTrainingNameOk
+### GetTrainingIdOk

-`func (o *MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload) GetTrainingNameOk() (*string, bool)`
+`func (o *MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload) GetTrainingIdOk() (*string, bool)`

-GetTrainingNameOk returns a tuple with the TrainingName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetTrainingIdOk returns a tuple with the TrainingId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTrainingName
+### SetTrainingId

-`func (o *MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload) SetTrainingName(v string)`
+`func (o *MwGeneralBffInternalSchemasAIGenerateTheoryMaterialForTrainingPayload) SetTrainingId(v string)`

-SetTrainingName sets TrainingName field to given value.
+SetTrainingId sets TrainingId field to given value.